-Maria Said has been a member of Allergy & Anaphylaxis Australia (A&AA) since 1993.
+Maria Said, a registered nurse, has been a member of Allergy & Anaphylaxis Australia (A&AA) since 1993.
 Her interest evolved when her second child was diagnosed with a potentially life threatening food allergy, asthma, eczema and allergic rhinitis in the early 1990s.
 She became national President of the organisation in 1999.
 Her role was initially voluntary however in 2004 she became a paid employee of the organisation.
 She has now worked as CEO of the organisation for more than 12years.

 Since that time, as an advocate for individuals who live with the risk of anaphylaxis, she has presented on the recognition, management and emergency treatment of anaphylaxis.
 She shares information on the mission of the organisation, the consumer perspective and, allergic disease including food allergy and anaphylaxis, to teaching & health professionals, the food industry, federal and state government departments and the Australian community.
 Maria, through A&AA has worked closely with food industry in Australia, involved in the formation of the Allergen Bureau and work done on the VITAL labelling process since its beginnings.